-Assess the state of network, architectures and technologies, and organizations both centrally and distributed.
+Assess the state of centrally-maintained and distributed network, architectures and technologies, and organizations.
 Work with the university IT community to formulate recommendations, offerings, plans and budgets.
-A contractor has been acquired to assist with this phase and will complete its work early fall of 2021.
+WTC has been contracted to assist with this phase and will complete work in early summer of 2022.

 Phase 2: Preparation (not approved)

 Acquire products, vendors, and staffing to convert to the new technologies, operational and funding models identified in the plans and as approved from Phase 1.

 Implement the plans according to the timeline provided, with Independent Validation and Verification (IV&V) throughout the implementation.
 Expected to take three to five years.